-Holiday Gift Cards: Better Watch Out, Fraud Could Make Your Loved Ones Cry
+Holiday Gift Card Fraud: Better Watch Out, Your Loved Ones Might Cry

 Who doesn’t love giving or getting gift cards?
 They’re easy to buy (especially for those picky relatives and friends), they’re easy to use, and you can spend them on exactly what you want, as well as when and where you choose.

 Trouble is, gift cards are oh so easy to hack.

 Six in 10 shoppers had gift cards on their holiday list, according to Consumer Reports, which issued a pre-Christmas scam warning in mid-December.

 The actual numbers haven’t been tabulated yet, but a recent survey estimated that retailers would sell more than $27 billion gift cards this past holiday season.
 That’s about 20% of the annual total of $130 billion in gift card sales.